-The term “crypto” refers to the sophisticated encryption that allows for the creation and processing of digital money, as well as transactions between decentralized networks.
-A shared commitment to decentralization goes hand in hand with this essential “crypto” aspect of these currencies; cryptocurrencies are generally produced as code by teams that put in methods for issuance (often, but not always, through a “mine”) and other limitations
+The term “crypto” refers to the sophisticated encryption that allows for the creation and processing of digital money, as well as transactions between decentralised networks.
+A shared commitment to decentralisation goes hand in hand with this essential “crypto” aspect of these currencies; cryptocurrencies are generally produced as code by teams that put in methods for issuance (often, but not always, through a “mine”) and other limitations

 After knowing this you won’t stutter nor struggle next time to knowing about crypto or any tokens.
 So we can move on to our main topic for this article.